guillaumepellegrino/speednet/README.md

 CURRENTLY IN DEVELOPMENT

 ## Features
 - Zero-conf server.
 Everything is configured on client side.
+(SUPPORTED)
 - Results are all reported on client side.
+(SUPPORTED)
 - NAT Traversal for UDP and TCP.
 Download or upload.
+(SUPPORTED)
-- Low or High througtput measurement (>10Gbps) with fearless Multi-Threading using Rust
+- Low or High througtput measurement (>10Gbps) with fearless Multi-Threading using Rust (SUPPORTED)
 - View (plot) results in real-time using dataviewer.
+(TODO)
-- Measure quality of service (througput, packet loss, reordered, jitter)
+- Measure quality of service:
+-- Througput (SUPPORTED)
+-- Packet Loss and reordered (TODO)
+-- Jitter (TODO)
+-- Network Latency (TODO)
+-- Buffer Bloat (Network Latency under load) (TODO)
+- Orchestrate multiple tests (TODO)
+- Propose or define tests scenarios.
+Scenarios should be configurable (TODO)
+- Validate a test scenario is passing or not (TODO)

 ## Installation
 ```